n-yuen/annoy-o-tron/README.md

 The bot will read commands from Discord chat.
 For all commands, syntax is ![command name]=[command number].
 To play mp3 files, the bot will default to the voice channel that you're in.
 Otherwise, you will need to specify the channel to join by adding [@user_to_annoy] at the end of the command.

-Example:

-`!bruh=20 @XDDDDDDD#6969` will play the mp3 corresponding to "bruh" in XDDDDDDD's channel 20 times in a row.
+Ex: `!bruh=20 @XDDDDDDD#6969` will play the mp3 corresponding to "bruh" in XDDDDDDD's channel 20 times in a row.

 Alternatively, the `!harass` command will tell the bot to leave and join a user's channel, following the same syntax as above.